 A primary care physician may provide information on

 The audiologic assessment may vary depending on the individual patient's age and language/cognitive abilities.
 Ideally, a comprehensive audiologic assessment is performed.
-Refer to the Assessment sections of the Permanent Childhood Hearing Loss, Hearing Loss - Beyond Early Childhood, and Hearing Aids For Adults ASHA Practice Portal pages for more information on comprehensive audiologic assessment.
+Refer to the Assessment sections of the Hearing Loss in Children, Hearing Loss in Adults, and Hearing Aids For Adults ASHA Practice Portal pages for more information on comprehensive audiologic assessment.

 An audiologist may provide information on the following: